hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1316_chapter_vii.md

 said one day that it was absurd to complain that knowledge was not given to women or to Shudras.
 For the whole gist of the Upanishads was contained in the Gita.
-Without it, indeed, they could hardly be understood; and women and all castes could read the Mahâbhârata.
+Without it, indeed, they could hardly be understood; and women and all castes could read the Mahābhārata.

 JULY 4.